gabisurita/kinto-codegen-tutorial/README.rst

     # Create our bucket
     client.create_bucket(bucket=buck)

-    # Our collection data (we can also define it as an object instance)
+    # Our collection data (we can define it as a Collection instance)
     col = swagger_client.Collection()
     col.data = {'description': 'What we know about our clients'}
     col.permissions = {'write': ['system.Everyone']}